felixlopz/hubrise-test-task/content/apps/catalog-manager/en/create-catalog.md

 In Catalog Manager, click on **New catalog** and enter a name.

-Once the new catalog has been created you can add products, options, deals, discounts and charges.
+Once the new catalog has been created you can add categories, products, options, deals, discounts and charges.